DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/ur_setup.rst

 Moving Speed
 ~~~~~~~~~~~~

 It is important to note the operating speed of the robot as the robot can be dangerous when running at a fast speed.
-Make sure your robot speed is within the range of 20% speed to reduce the robot operating speed as well as giving the user time to recover the robot if something goes wrong half-way through the operation.
+Make sure your robot speed is within the range of 20% speed to reduce the robot operating speed as well as giving the safety time to recover the robot if something goes wrong half-way through the operation.

 .. image:: Images/ur_speed.png
     :align: center